Arava Sreedhar: Early life and education

-Sreedhar is from Kodur, in the present Annamayya district.
+Sreedhar is from Kodur, in the present Tirupati district.
 His father Arava Venkataiah is a farmer.
 He completed his B.Tech. at Rajiv Gandhi Memorial College of Engineering, Nandyal.

 Political career

 Sreedhar won the 2024 Andhra Pradesh Legislative Assembly election from Kodur Assembly constituency representing Jana Sena Party.
 He polled 78,594 votes and defeated three time MLA Koramutla Srinivasulu of YSR Congress Party by a margin of 11,101.
-He joined Jana Sena Party only a few days before his nomination was announced by party chief Pawan Kalyan on 4 April 2024 but he kept the confidence of his leader and won the seatand later on 12 November 2024 was appointed whip.
+He joined Jana Sena Party only a few days before his nomination was announced by party chief Pawan Kalyan on 4 April 2024 but he kept the confidence of his leader and won the seat and later on 12 November 2024 was appointed whip.

+In May 2026, Sreedhar resigned from the post of government whip after meeting Jana Sena Party chief Pawan Kalyan.